-Hyperoptic service status in Sunderland, England
+Hyperoptic outages and service status in Sunderland, England

 No problems detected